Best-Rated Dried Pasta

 Fact Checked Fact Checked

-Canstar Blue surveyed 1,846 Australians for their feedback on the dried pasta brand(s) they’ve purchased and consumed within the last three months.
-Note: this refers to dried pasta purchased from a supermarket or grocer.
+Canstar Blue surveyed 1,762 Australians for their feedback on the dried pasta brand(s) they’ve purchased and consumed in the last three months.

-Respondents rate their satisfaction with their dried pasta brand(s) from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
+Respondents rate their satisfaction with their dried pasta brand(s) from zero to 10, where zero is extremely dissatisfied and 10 is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria:

 • Overall satisfaction: measures consumer satisfaction with a dried pasta brand as an individual score NOT a combined total of all criteria.